Hawks vs Raptors: Game Preview, Injury Report, Projected Starting Lineups For Tonight's Game

 Game Preview

-Defensively, the Raptors are 26th in PPG allowed, 22nd in FG% allowed, 20th in 3PA allowed, and 24th in 3P% allowed.
-Per Cleaning the Glass, Toronto is 25th in points allowed per 100 possessions and 23rd in effective field goal percentage.
-If the Hawks are going to have a bounce back night when it comes to shooting the ball, Toronto is a team that allows you too.
+Defensively, the Raptors are 26th in PPG allowed, 21st in FG% allowed, 20th in 3PA allowed, and 22nd in 3P% allowed.
+Per Cleaning the Glass, Toronto is 26th in points allowed per 100 possessions and 25th in effective field goal percentage.

-Atlanta is going to need a bounce back game from Trae Young tonight.
-He had 13 points on 5-13 shooting and could not ever find his rhythm last night.
-Toronto does not have a good defense and Young torched them in the last matchup.
+Without Johnson in the lineup, a lot is going to fall on Trae Young tonight vs Toronto, if he is able to play.
+Young is listed as questionable coming into tonight after having 18 points and 13 assists on Thursday.

-Dyson Daniels had a solid game on offense last night vs Detroit, maybe the only player who had a good offensive game.
-He scored 20 points and shot 10-21 from the field and also had 10 rebounds.
+Dyson Daniels had a solid performance vs Toronto on Thursday, scoring 22 points, pulling in eight rebounds, and handing out five assists.
+Daniels has strung together some solid offensive performances lately and against a poor Toronto defense, that might continue.

 Injury Report